Japetella diaphana: Anatomy and morphology

-Specimens collected from Hawaiian waters had a mantle length of 35–80 mm (0.98–3 in).
-Mature specimens obtained in the northeast Pacific and central and eastern Atlantic had a mantle length of 53–144 mm (2–6.7 in), a body mass of 18–235 g (0.6–8.3 oz), and the number of growth increments in their beaks ranged from 21 to 207.
-Growth increments may take more than one day to form.
-It is suggested that its pace of life is slower and its lifespan is longer compared to neritic octopus species.
-This species also exhibits physiological traits and plasticity that allow it to survive hypoxic conditions.
-Unlike most ectotherms, J. diaphana is better able to tolerate hypoxic conditions at warmer temperatures.
+Specimens of Japetella diaphana collected from the Pacific Ocean near the Hawaiian Islands have displayed mantle lengths of 35–80 mm, while mature specimens obtained in the northeast Pacific and central and eastern Atlantic have displayed longer mantle lengths of 53–144 mm, body masses ranging from 18–235 g, and a series of growth increments in their beaks ranging from 21 to 207.
+Each growth increment takes over 24 hours to form.
+Japetella diaphana displays a longer-than-average lifespan compared to octopus species living in the neritic zone.
+The species also exhibits physiological traits and plasticity that allow it to tolerate hypoxic conditions at warmer temperatures, unlike most ectotherms.

 Distribution and habitat

-This octopus is found in tropical and subtropical oceans worldwide, including the Atlantic, Pacific, and Indian Oceans.
-Unlike many other octopuses, it is pelagic, inhabiting both the mesopelagic (200–1000 m) and bathypelagic (1000–4000 m) zones.
-This species is the most widespread deep-sea cephalopod in the Mexican Pacific, having been sampled during the TALUD III-XVI-B research cruises in 11 stations off the west coast of Mexico.
-It has also been recorded in areas like the Gulf of California, Monterey Bay (California), the North Atlantic, and near the Cape Verde archipelago.
+Japetella diaphana is found in tropical and subtropical oceans worldwide, including the Atlantic, Pacific, and Indian Oceans.
+Unlike most octopuses, which are benthic, Japetella diaphana is pelagic, inhabiting both the mesopelagic and bathypelagic oceanic zones.
+The species is the most widespread deep-sea cephalopod in the Mexican Pacific, and has been sampled in 11 stations off the west coast of Mexico during the TALUD III-XVI-B research cruises.
+Its presence has also been recorded in the Gulf of California, Monterey Bay (California), the North Atlantic, and near the Cape Verde archipelago.
 In the Sargasso Sea, it is primarily found in the southern area, where its distribution is influenced by oceanographic features such as temperature gradients and water currents.

-The octopus undergoes diel vertical migration (DVM), moving between depths in response to light availability.
-It is also known for its ontogenetic vertical migration, where juveniles start their life at shallower depths (approximately 200 m) and gradually descend to deeper depths as they mature, with brooding females often found at depths exceeding 700–1000 m.
+Japetella diaphana undergoes diurnal vertical migration (DVM), moving between depths in response to light availability.
+It is also known for ontogenetic vertical migration, where juveniles start their life at shallower depths (approximately 200 m) and gradually descend to deeper depths as they mature; brooding females are often found at depths exceeding 700–1000 m.

-J. diaphana is particularly abundant in regions with deep-water oxygen minimum zones (OMZs), such as the one in the Eastern Tropical North Pacific (ETNP) off the coast of Mexico and Central America.
+Japetella diaphana is particularly abundant in regions with deep-water oxygen minimum zones (OMZs), including the Eastern Tropical North Pacific (ETNP) off the coast of Mexico and Central America.
 It is well-adapted to the hypoxic conditions present in these zones.
-Despite its tolerance, this species avoids the most extreme hypoxic zones, instead populating the more oxygenated waters surrounding these areas.
+Despite its hypoxia tolerance, the species avoids the most extreme hypoxic zones, instead populating the more oxygenated waters surrounding these areas.

 Diet

-The octopus is an opportunistic ambush predator, relying on its transparency to avoid detection and its bioluminescent characteristics (including a circumoral photophore in mature females) to lure prey such as small crustaceans and zooplankton.
-Specimens collected off the west coast of Mexico contained crustacean remains in their stomachs, suggesting a diet composed mainly of copepods and amphipods.
-Japetella's ability to switch between prey types based on availability may be essential for its survival in resource scarce environments.
+Japetella diaphana is an opportunistic ambush predator, relying on its translucent body to avoid detection and its bioluminescent characteristics (including a photophore surrounding the mouth of mature females) to lure prey such as zooplankton and small crustaceans.
+Specimens of Japetella diaphana collected off the west coast of Mexico contained crustacean remains in their stomachs, suggesting a diet composed mainly of copepods and amphipods.
+Japetella's ability to switch between prey types based on availability may be essential for its survival in resource-scarce environments.